calmatery/crud-generator/README.md

 # curd-generator
-help to build CURD project with REETful
+help to build CURD project with RESTful style service